tytydraco/yessleep/out/Im_OBSESSED_with_my_roommates_cooking.md

 Present Nate had elongated fang-like incisors.
 When he was eating, Nate could fillet a chicken bone within a second.
 His teeth were not normal.
 Neither were mine.
 I was losing all of mine in favour of sharper points that cut my lip open.

 The boy cleared his throat on the tape, and I leaned closer.
-Mouth formed a teasing smile.
+Nate's mouth formed a teasing smile.
 “If you're watching this video, it means all three of us are dead.”

-The other two side eyed him, and he burst our laughing.
+The other two side eyed him, and he burst out laughing.

 Lizbeth nudged him.
 Just like Nate, she too looked…normal.
 Her blonde hair was tied into a strict ponytail.
 This girl was glowing, while present Lizbeth was more of a shell.
 The girl turned to the camera.
 “Ignore Nate!
 He thinks he’s funny.”